jaoteo/mixtum/README.md

 the total number of populations involved (columns in XYZ.geno).
 Then it computes f-statistics for a 3-way model.
 The outcomes are in the '*.dat' files.

-CAVEAT: These are Fortran codes and therefore need to be compiled to get an executable.
+==CAVEAT==: These are Fortran codes and therefore need to be compiled to get an executable.
 Command line:

-1.     gfortran -o MixtuM-* MixtuM-*.f      (GNU Fortran, Windows & Linux.
+-     gfortran -o MixtuM-* MixtuM-*.f      (GNU Fortran, Windows & Linux.
 It gives MixtuM-*.exe)
-2.     ifort MixtuM-*.f                     (Intel Fortran, Windows.
+-     ifort MixtuM-*.f                     (Intel Fortran, Windows.
 It gives Mixtum-*.exe)

 Source code files contain further details/comments about the codes.